 When instructional designers conduct their initial meeting with the client, they may discover that even though their client wants a formal training course, there is no real need to create one.
 Instead, a Performance Support System can resolve the client’s issue.
 So, when would a Performance Support System be useful?
-Here are some of the situations when Performance Support can be used:
+Here are just some situations to consider:

 - If an organization lacks efficient procedures